vikasrajput/vikasrajput.github.io/_posts/2022-8-1-DataServices-FieldMaps.md

 ## Field Map, or not, how it helps me?
 5R's of Cloud Migration are almost public domain knowledge now ([link](https://www.gartner.com/en/documents/1485116){:target="_blank" rel="noopener"}).
 Same goes for Well Architected Framework (WAF) with every cloud provider having it. <br>

 If I put my business hat on, 5R's and WAF pillars (e.g. cost, security) provides a strong framework on migration decisions (and success).
-But beyond that, inherent understanding of core tech/service, on source and target, is critical - as a Customer, Architect or Partner.
+But beyond that, inherent understanding of core tech/service is critical - as a Customer, Architect or Partner.

 * If considering Rehost, one need to be aware of stack of features available across 5 WAF pillars.
 * If considering Refactor, one need to intimately understand key dev features and integration feaures available.